 When laying your hexagons out before assembling you will notice there are some large half-hex shaped valleys between the full hexagons.
 You can create a straight edge along those sides of your afghan by crocheting some half hexagons to fill in those spaces.
 Don’t worry about the smaller peaks and valleys along the perpendicular edges right now … we will fill them in with our edging pattern as described below.

 Joining Your Hexagons

-I have a bunch of rectangular afghans so thought it would be cool to make this one in the shape of a large hexagon (fun!).
+As I mentioned above, since I already have a bunch of rectangular afghans, I thought it would be neat to make my hexagon afghan into the shape of a large hexagon (fun!).
 You can do this too or join them in any shape you’d like.
-Click here for my step by step tutorial on joining granny hexagons with the Join As You Go (JAYGO) Method.
-In the JAYGO method, you join the hexagons while working the next round of the pattern … not only is it easy, but it also creates this beautiful design between your motifs!
-If you would like to join these into a hexagon shape and have made the 217 hexagons, you will have 9 hexagons along each side.
+I joined the hexagons using the Join As You Go (JAYGO) Method.
+In the JAYGO method, you join the hexagons while working the final round of the motif pattern … not only is it easy, but it also creates this beautiful design between your motifs!
+If you prefer a more invisible join, you can work the final round of the motif for each hexagon and then instead use this slip stitch joining method.

 Edging Your Crochet Hexagon Blanket

 Now that all your hexagons are joined together you are ready for your edging.
 I designed this Granny Edging pattern that goes perfectly with the blanket style and also fills in the little valleys left between your hexagons for another pretty and straight edge.
 For my edging I chose my border color plus the three colors from my blue color palette.
 I have the edging pattern written out step by step but also included a stitch diagram for a more visual guide.